Rock8Scientist/Project-Portfolio/README.md

-## Detection of COVID-19 induced Pneumonia using Chest X-rays  (CXR – PA)
+## **Detection of COVID-19 induced Pneumonia using Chest X-rays (CXR-PA)**  - A Deep Learning Implementation.

+An approach to distinguish between **NORMAL, PNEUMONIA and COVID-19** positive patients using Convolutional Neural Networks for Image classification on Chest X-rays.

 The links to the pre processed data sets are provided below: